vsrinivas/fuchsia/src/sys/universe-resolver/README.md

 ## Building

-The `universe-resolver` component should be part of the core product configuration and be buildable by any `fx set` invocation.
+The `universe-resolver` component should only be included in eng builds.
+Include in your local build with `fx set ... --with-base //src/sys/universe-resolver`.

 ## Running